 2019 Medalist: John Sworen

-The Society of Chemical Industry (SCI), America Section, will award the 16th annual SCI Gordon E. Moore Medal to John Sworen at a luncheon in his honor during Innovation Day 2019.
+The Society of Chemical Industry (SCI), America Section, awarded the 16th annual SCI Gordon E. Moore Medal to John Sworen at a luncheon in his honor during Innovation Day 2019.
 Hosted jointly by SCI and the Science History Institute on September 9 and 10 at the Institute’s headquarters in Philadelphia, Innovation Day is expected to gather more than 150 leading researchers from industrial laboratories to discuss current trends and issues in chemical research.

 John Sworen is a technical fellow at The Chemours Company, where his work includes product development of nonfluorinated, durable water repellents for use in the consumer textile market.
 He led a team that invented the Zelan technology platform, a superhydrophobic material now used by many major brand houses.